ProjectSidewalk/sidewalk-data-analysis/R/stats_for_paper.md

 NOTE: `*` means less than 0.05, `**` means less than 0.01, and `***` means less than 0.001

-NOTE: In places where one user group's accuracy was not statistically different from the one with the closest accuracy to it, I also am showing comparisons to user groups with larger differences in accuracy.

 Recall: likelihood ratio = 498.96, df = 4, n = 330, p &lt; 0.001.

 | worker.type    | test                | p.value           | z.value | recall |